tjohnson009/notes-practice/README.md

 # notes-practice
-A repo for all my coding notes and practice.
+A repo for all my coding notes and practice, as well as a record of functions I have created.